 The SEC likes to reorganize, refocus and re-energize.
-In the last 10 years, it has continued to reinvent itself.
-Whether or not it has been effective is still up for questioning.
+In the last 10 years, the SEC has continued to reinvent itself.
+Whether it has been effective or not is still up for questioning.

 Technology developments in many business areas will have strong impacts on important aspects of risk and compliance management in 2014.